karalabe/cookiejar/README.md

   CookieJar - A contestant's algorithm toolbox (go)
 =====================================================

 CookieJar is a small collection of common algorithms and data structures that were deemed handy for computing competitions at one point or another.
-The goal of the toolbox is twofold: to provide some constructs out of the box - if they happen to be applicable - and as a reference collection of the things one should know.
+The goal of the toolbox is twofold: to provide some constructs out of the box and as a reference collection of the things one should know.

-Note, this toolbox was not designed for production work.
-It is a work in progress and most probably will always remain such.
-It may be lacking, it may be buggy and it may change drastically between commits (although every effort is made not to).
+Note, this toolbox is a work in progress for the time being.
+It may be lacking, and it may change drastically between commits (although every effort is made not to).
 You're welcome to use it, but it's your head on the line :)

   Contents
 ------------